miniman13/videngwiki/guides/best-practices.md

 Keep a copy of the previous software when upgrading.
 If possible archive every version– you never know when you need to roll back to support a device with incompatibiltes.

-Learn proper cable wrapping technique.
+Follow proper cable wrapping techniques to prevent damage to your cables and ensure they are properly organized.

 Learn what hardward / software is standard in the industry where you work and try to get hands on experience.